 Extreme ownership and software engineering

-Extreme Ownership is an incredible book, not only filled with inspirational war stories and leadership principles associated with them.
+Extreme Ownership (referral program link) is an incredible book, not only filled with inspirational war stories and leadership principles associated with them.
 The book also shows readers how to apply these principles to business situations.

 According to the authors, Jocko Willink and Leif Babin, leadership is not something done by designated people, but something which is essential at every level in a team or organization.
 Perhaps some of those principles apply to the daily work of a software engineer.

 The book’s dominant concept is a difficult one to grasp.
 What if you were not allowed to blame anyone?
 Never.
 Whatever happens, you are responsible.
 If you make a mistake, it is your fault.
 If the infrastructure does not work as expected and your software fails, it is still your fault.
 If someone else makes a mistake, it is your fault.
 Seriously, it is your fault.
 If there is a bug in your code, you are the one to blame.
 Maybe you did not explain what you wanted or did not notice that your colleague was struggling while coding, and the result is subpar.

 What else?
 If you don’t know what to do because the instructions are not clear, guess what?
 That is your fault.
 You should have asked for clarification.